-Through my travel experiences, I have learnt that the best way to know about a place better and make new friends, is to stay at a hostel. it is also one of the cheapest options of stay at any destination.
-You can also opt for double bed private rooms at many accommodations.
+Through my travel experiences, I have learned that the best way to know about a place better and make new friends, is to stay at a hostel. it is also one of the cheapest options of stay at any destination.
+You can also opt for double bed private rooms in many accommodations.
 We stayed at ‘Vintage Gare Du Nord’ hostel and absolutely loved the balconies.
 The hostel was at a convenient location, a 10-minute walk from Gare du Nord station.

 However, if you are travelling with your family, choose to stay at a hotel as it is more convenient.